clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

 ## What is SQL Injection?
 * When user-provided data gets included in the SQL query.
 ### SQL Inection Example
-* An online blog where each blog entry has a unique `id` number.
+* Online blog where each blog entry has a unique `id` number.
-* The blog entries may be either set to public or private depending on whether they're ready for public release.
+* Blog entries may be either set to public or private depending on whether they're ready for public release.
-* The URL for each blog entry looks like `https://website.thm/blog?id=1`
+* URL for each blog entry is `https://website.thm/blog?id=1`
-* Rhe blog entry being selected comes from the `id` parameter in the query string.
+* Blog entry being selected comes from the `id` parameter in the query string.
-* The web application needs to retrieve the article from the database and may use an SQL statement that looks like the following:
+* Web application needs to retrieve the article from the database and uses the SQL statement below:
 ```
 SELECT * from blog where id=1 and private=0 LIMIT 1;
 ```
-* The SQL statement is looking in the `blog` table for an article with the `id` number of `1` and the `private` column set to `0`, which means it's able to be viewed by the public and limits the results to only one match.
+* SQL statement is looking in the `blog` table for an article with the `id` number of `1` and the `private` column set to `0`.
+  * This means it is able to be viewed by the public and limits the results to only one match.
 * The `id` parameter from the query string is used directly in the SQL query.
-* Article id 2 is still locked as private, so it cannot be viewed on the website.
+* Assume that article id 2 is still locked as private, so it cannot be viewed on the website.
-* Instead, call the URL: `https://website.thm/blog?id=2;--`
+* Instead, call the URL directly: `https://website.thm/blog?id=2;--`
 * This would produce the SQL statement:
 ```
 SELECT * from blog where id=2;-- and private=0 LIMIT 1;
 ```
-* The semicolon in the URL signifies the end of the SQL statement, and the two dashes cause everything afterwards to be treated as a comment.
+* Semicolon in the URL signifies the end of the SQL statement.
+* Two dashes cause everything afterwards to be treated as a comment.
-* Doing this runs the query:
+* Doing this actually runs the query:
 ```
 SELECT * from blog where id=2;--
 ```
-* Which will return the article with an `id` of 2 whether it is set to public or not.
+* This returns the article with an `id` of 2 whether it is set to public or not.
-* This was an example of an in-band SQL Injection vulnerability.
+* This was an example of an in-band SQLi vulnerability.

 ## In-Band SQLi
 * The easiest type to detect and exploit.